To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Steps To Follow When Merging Facebook Pages

-NOTE: If you have overlapping fans they will not count as two likes so the increase in likes will depend on how many overlapping fans you lave.
-Example, if Page A has 200 fans and Page B ha 50 fans, and you merge you will not necessarily have 250 fans, but as many as 250.
+NOTE: If you have overlapping fans, they will not count as two likes (so the increase in likes will depend on how many overlapping fans you lave).
+Example, if Page A has 200 fans and Page B has 50 fans, and you merge you will not necessarily have 250 fans, but as many as 250.

 For those of you still having trouble, here are the steps that you should take to merge Facebook pages.
-We realize Facebook isn't always 100% working and there are sometimes kinks but if you follow these few steps, you should be able to merge your pages in no time!
+Facebook is not always 100% working and there are sometimes kinks, but if you follow these few steps, you should be able to merge your pages in no time!

 First of all, you have to a manager-level admin of both Pages you want to merge and both pages must have similar names.
-You can simply change the name to be something similar if it's not already.
-Then, using Facebook as yourself (not as your Page) From the top of the Page you want to KEEP, click on "Edit Page". then select "Edit Settings" and select "Merge Pages" and click "Request to merge duplicate Pages" then fill out the form and click "Send."
+You can simply change the name to be something similar if not already taken.
+Then, using Facebook as yourself (not as your Page).
+From the top of the Page you want to KEEP, click on EDIT PAGE.
+Then select EDIT SETTINGS and select MERGE PAGES and click REQUEST TO MERGE DUPLICATE PAGES then fill out the form and click SEND.
 Keep in mind the page with the most fans will be kept and the other one will be deleted.
-Hope that helps and happy merging!

 And in case you still need help, here’s a video that will walk you through the steps listed above.